YClong015/scATAC-for-human-datasets/README.md

 * ** Data Management**:
     Large intermediate files (FASTQ, BAM, fragments, bigWig) are strictly excluded via `.gitignore` to maintain repository hygiene. **Do NOT** force commit these files.

-* ** Configuration**:
-    Hard-coding paths in scripts is discouraged.
-All analysis parameters and directory paths should be managed via the `config/config.yaml` file.

 * **Ep Logging**:
     SLURM logs are directed to the `logs/` directory.
 The standard naming convention used in `.slurm` scripts is `logs/<job_name>_%j.out` (where `%j` is the job ID) to facilitate debugging.